STRATHCLYDE University has been offered nearly £7 million funding for its Technology and Innovation Centre.

-The university has been given £6.7m from the European Regional Development Fund (ERDF) towards its £89m flagship centre.
+The European Regional Development Fund (ERDF) is to donate £6.7m towards the £89m flagship centre.

 It will bring together academics and international industrial partners to develop renewable energy options.

-The announcement follows news that Glasgow construction firm Lend Lease Ltd has been appointed contractor behind the build.
+Glasgow construction firm Lend Lease Ltd has been appointed main contractor behind the project.

-Strathclyde principal Professor Jim McDonald said: "The Technology and Innovation Centre will be the fullest realisation to date of our work as a leading international technological university.
-The funding we have received from ERDF is an endorsement of the quality of our collaborative research."
+"The funding we have received from ERDF is an endorsement of the quality of our collaborative research."

-The 25,000 square metre centre, to open in 2014, will be the cornerstone of the International Technology and Renewable Energy Zone – Scotland's hub for global green energy developments.
+The 25,000 sq metre centre, which is due to open in 2014, will be the cornerstone of the International Technology and Renewable Energy Zone – Scotland's hub for global green energy developments.

 The triangular, nine-storey building will be constructed on a brownfield city centre site next to the university.